Nelson Mandela, Robert Mugabe And The Countries They Shaped

 Mandela was lauded for this highly unusual move, for relinquishing power even though the South African constitution allows for a second term.

-In contrast, the longer Mugabe has remained in power, the more authoritarian he has become, Godwin says.
+In contrast, the longer Mugabe remained in power, the more authoritarian he became, Godwin said.

 "Mugabe has been absolutely consistent.
-From the very beginning, he realized he could get what he wanted through violence," says Godwin, who now lives in New York and is president of the PEN American Center, the writer's association.
+From the very beginning, he realized he could get what he wanted through violence," says Godwin, who now lives in New York.

-Mandela and other South African leaders have rarely criticized Mugabe, arguing that quiet diplomacy is a better option.
-However, Mugabe has rarely held his tongue, and recently took a poke at Mandela.
+Mandela and other South African leaders rarely criticized Mugabe, arguing that quiet diplomacy was a better option.
+However, Mugabe has rarely held his tongue, and even took pokes at Mandela.

-"Mandela has gone a bit too far in doing good to the non-black communities, really in some cases at the expense of (blacks)," Mugabe was quoted as saying in South Africa's Sunday Independent.
+"Mandela has gone a bit too far in doing good to the non-black communities, really in some cases at the expense of [blacks]," Mugabe told South Africa's Sunday Independent in 2013.
 "That's being too saintly, too good, too much of a saint."

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.

-Note: Editor's Note: This is an updated version of a story that was originally published on July 28, 2013.